RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-4.20.md

 ## Control Statement

-Employ {{ insert: param, ac-04.20_odp.01 }} to control the flow of {{ insert: param, ac-04.20_odp.02 }} across security domains.
+The organization employs {{ insert: param, ac-4.20_prm_1 }} to control the flow of {{ insert: param, ac-4.20_prm_2 }} across security domains.

+## Control Objective

+Determine if the organization:

+- \[AC-4(20)[1]\] defines solutions in approved configurations to control the flow of information across security domains;

+- \[AC-4(20)[2]\] defines information for which organization-defined solutions in approved configurations are to be employed to control the flow of such information across security domains; and

+- \[AC-4(20)[3]\] employs organization-defined solutions in approved configurations to control the flow of organization-defined information across security domains.

 ## Control guidance

 Organizations define approved solutions and configurations in cross-domain policies and guidance in accordance with the types of information flows across classification boundaries.
-The National Security Agency (NSA) National Cross Domain Strategy and Management Office provides a listing of approved cross-domain solutions.
-Contact [ncdsmo@nsa.gov](mailto:ncdsmo@nsa.gov) for more information.
+The Unified Cross Domain Management Office (UCDMO) provides a baseline listing of approved cross-domain solutions.

-## Control assessment-objective

-{{ insert: param, ac-04.20_odp.01 }} are employed to control the flow of {{ insert: param, ac-04.20_odp.02 }} across security domains.